Skip to content

 Audrey Dutton

-Dutton previously spent a decade at the Idaho Statesman, where she investigated the health care industry, worker deaths, the criminalization of mental illness and violations of public records law.
+I spent a decade at the Idaho Statesman, investigating the health care industry, worker deaths, the criminalization of mental illness and more.
+My reporting there contributed to state legislation, a federal court case over public records, greater data transparency and the filing of criminal charges.

 An Idaho Baby’s Unexplained Death Got No Autopsy and a Scant Coroner’s Investigation.
 State Law Says That’s Fine.